Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 - 25% orchid bark (adds structure, prevents compaction)

-Alternatively, you can use a pre-made African Violet mix, which has similar drainage properties.
+Alternatively, a pre-made African Violet mix has similar drainage properties.

 Fertilizing Tips

-- Winter: Don’t fertilize at all—the plant is dormant
+- Winter: don’t fertilize at all — the plant is resting

 My Real Experience: From Nearly Dead to Thriving